PRIDE DAY IS ON THE HARBOURSIDE NOT CASTLE PARK

 How does Pride raise the money / where doe the money go?

 We work hard to bring in the sponsorship and fundraise to make Pride happen.
-We work year round to bring in sponsorship – some if this is in kind support i.e. free printing or hotel rooms, we apply for grants for specific projects and this year we got £10,000 from a budget amendment put forward by Bristol Labour – however all this is still a short cry for the £100,000 needed to put Pride on and we are committed to keeping Pride a free to enter event – important for vulnerable members of our community.
+We work year round to bring in sponsorship – some if this is in kind support i.e. free printing or hotel rooms, we apply for grants and these are specific project work that Pride does.
+We do not get funding to put our main Pride Day event on.
+Pride Day costs over £120,000 and whilst we could easily charge to cover this cost we are committed to keeping Pride a free to enter event – important for vulnerable members of our community.

 The money comes from your donations, supporter wristband sales, sponsors and the majority is from the afterparty – all the money from the O2 goes to Pride Day.
 Bristol Pride is a registered charity (no. 1166817) all money raised goes straight back into making Pride happen, supporting Pride Week events and our year round work that includes lobbying and campaigning, education and outreach programmes.